Projected sensitivity of CTAO to axion-like particles from blazars with a machine learning approach: Derivation of ALP sensitivity with the likelihood-ratio test

 Following ref. \cite{abe2024}, we then define the test statistic

 where $\hat{\mathcal{L}}(D)$ is the maximum likelihood for the given dataset over the considered ALP parameter space.
 In practice, maximizing the likelihood is equivalent to minimizing the quantity

-where terms that do not depend on $\mu_i$ or $b_i$ have been neglected.
+which corresponds to $-2\ln\mathcal{L}$ after neglecting terms that do not depend on $\mu_i$ or $b_i$.
 This quantity is computed and returned by Gammapy when fitting each spectral model to the dataset $D$.
 Therefore, eq. \eqref{eq:ts-lr} is equivalent to

 Intuitively, this TS can be seen as a measure of the difference between any ALP model $(m_a,\gag)$ and the one that best fits the data.